-Mastectomy: Surgical procedure that removes all or part of a diseased (cancerous) breast.
+Mastectomy: Surgery to remove all or part of the breast.

 Nonmelanoma: A type of skin cancer where the cancerous cells are found in places other than the melanocytes.

-Oncologist: A physician who specializes in cancer and its treatment.
+Oncologist: A doctor who specializes in cancer and its treatment.

 Palliative Care: Therapy that focuses on improving one’s quality of life rather than curing his or her cancer.

 Pap Smear: A test that involves the scraping and study of cells that line the cervix.
-Pap smears (also called pap tests) are used to detect precancerous and cancerous cells, as well as other noncancerous conditions.
+They are used to detect precancerous and cancerous cells.
+They are also called pap tests.

-Pathologist: A doctor who identifies diseases (such as cancer) by studying cells under a microscope.
+Pathologist: A doctor who identifies diseases by studying cells under a microscope.

 Prognosis: The expected outcome of a disease and chances for recovery.